Alkistis/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

 Welcome to our website.
 Our **Research Group** is working on cosmology with large-scale structure.
+We are excited about forthcoming radio intensity mapping surveys like MeerKAT and the SKA, as well as optical galaxy surveys like ESA's Euclid satellite mission.